blackboard/bb-learn-ultra-embedded-content/README.md

 # Blackboard Learn Ultra Embedded Content
-This repo provides a library and utilities, as well as a getting started project, for building a Blackboard style content provider to embed content in Learn Ultra.
+This repo provides a bb-library-ui-components and utilities, as well as a getting started project, for building a Blackboard style content provider to embed content in Learn Ultra.

 # NPM Commands

 ## How to run scripts in all sub-folders

-Starting in the root, top-level directory, the following will run scripts at the root level, the `/library` folder, and each sub-project in the `/content-providers` folder
+Starting in the root, top-level directory, the following will run scripts at the root level and each "node package" in the `/packages` folder starting first with the library packages

 ### Install all dependencies
 ```bash